-But how does it actually rank up to the 747?
-You can read in this detailed 777 vs 747 article here.
+How does the 777 actually rank up to the 747?
+You can read the comparison in this detailed 777 vs. 747 article here.

-The critical point, however, is the question “is the 777x really a good replacement for the 747?”
+Ultimately, the critical point is the question, “is the 777X really a good replacement for the 747?”

-The 747 is simply not designed for this modern climate.
-Apart from just being cheaper to run (by about 1-2 dollars per seat per hour of flight time) the 777X also features modern technologies (such as the largest engines ever placed on a passenger aircraft) and engineering principles for today’s world.
-Whilst it would be wonderful to keep using the same design (if it ain’t broke, don’t fix it), the 747 was initially designed many decades ago and is simply outdated.
+Notably, the 747 is simply not designed for this modern climate.
+Apart from being cheaper to run (by approximately one or two dollars per seat per hour of flight time), the 777X features modern technologies, such as the largest engines ever placed on a passenger aircraft.
+Manufacturers are also building the plane with the engineering principles for today’s world.

-The 777X is a modern reimagining of a 747, with the requirements of point to point travel, passengers tasted and corporate belt-tightening.
+The 777X is a modern reimagining of a 747.
+It meets the requirements of point to point travel, passenger comfort, and corporate belt-tightening.

 The initial hope was for the 777X to join fleets as early as 2021.
 However, amid the pandemic, Boeing now expects the first delivery to happen in 2022.
 There have also been production issues at the firm this year due to the suspensions brought on by the global health crisis.
 So, this delay should give enough time for the market to steady somewhat.